rootsdev/gedcomx-js/README.md

 ## Notes

-The use of new is optional.
+The use of `new` when constructing objects is optional.
 The two following lines of code are equivalent:

 ```js
 new GedcomX.Person();